gpaux/Mediana/CaseStudy01.md

        method = "LogrankTest")
 {% endhighlight %}

-### Evaluation Model
+### Define an Evaluation Model

-An evaluation model identical to that used earlier in the case study with normal and binomial distribution can be applied to examine the power function at the selected event counts.
+An evaluation model identical to that used earlier in the case studies with normal and binomial distribution can be applied to compute the power function at the selected event counts:

 {% highlight R %}
 # Evaluation model